 The Geography Markup Language (GML) is an XML grammar defined by the Open Geospatial Consortium (OGC)/ISO 19136 to express geographical features.
 GML serves as a modelling language for geographic systems as well as an open interchange format for geographic transactions on the Internet.
 It should be noted that the concept of feature in GML is a very general one and includes not only conventional "vector" or discrete objects, but also coverages and sensor data.
 The ability to integrate all forms of geographic information is the key to the utility of GML.

-Part 10b specifies a profile of GML meant to be used as a basis for the development of GML application schemas for S-100 based data products.
+S-100 Part 10b specifies a profile of GML meant to be used as a basis for the development of GML application schemas for S-100 based data products.
 The GML Application Schema for each data product defines a file format for the machine-to-machine exchange of information structured in conformance with the Application Schema for the data product, as defined in the appropriate Product Specification.

 The S-100 GML profile defines the core GML components that shall be used in GML encodings for S-100 based data products.
 This profile defines a restricted subset of XML and GML types that excludes GML features not required by S-100 GML datasets.
 This subset of GML is then used to create the specific GML encoding for a product specification.
 This approach is described in Figure 5-2.